Architecture of Azerbaijan: Flame Towers

 Azerbaijan has long been called The Land of Fire.
 For this reason, many flame figures are being used in this country.
 The Flame Towers architecture is the most prominent representative of flame figures in Azerbaijan.
 The flame-shaped structure is equipped with LED screens.
 It is the tallest building in the country with height of 182 m.
 The total area of the building is 235,000 square meters.
 The Flame Towers consist of three buildings, including hotel, apartments, and offices.
 The building's construction began in 2007, with completion in 2012.
 In 2013, it was awarded the "best hotel and tourist center" grant by MIPIM.

 Haydar Aliyev Culture Center

 One of the most important and visible example of new architecture in Azerbaijan is Haydar Aliyev Center.
 The Haydar Aliyev Cultural Center includes the history of rise of the Caspian Sea in the Azerbaijani mythology.
 Iraqi-British architect Zaha Hadid was appointed as an architectural designer of the Haydar Aliyev Center in 2007.
-The center is considered to be the one of the symbols of modern Baku.
+The center is considered to be one of the symbols of modern Baku.
 The area of the complex is 15.93 hectares.
 The straight line has not been used in the project.
 The lines of the building symbolize the merging of the past with the future.
 Center aims breaking from the monumental Soviet architecture which is quite common in Baku and to express the sensibilities of Azeri culture and the optimism of a nation that looks to the future.